 Likert scales: closed-ended questions that ask the respondent to indicate how much they agree or disagree with a statement

 Matrix questions: a group of Likert-style questions presented in a table format; the rows serve as questions, and the columns contain the answer options

 Open-ended questions: require the respondent to provide a written reply in an empty text field without any pre-filled answers

 Dropdown menus: a scrollable list of answers that presents multiple choices in a cleaner and less overwhelming way

-Image-choice questions: allow respondents to select image answers to indicate favorable visual characteristics of a logo, a product, an ad, or other topic, to break up the monotony of text answers
+Image-choice questions: allow respondents to select image answers to indicate favorable visual characteristics of a logo, a product, an ad, or other topics, to break up the monotony of text answers

 Click-map questions: present respondents with an image and allow them to click on elements of the picture as a way of answering the question (i.e., “What is your eye first drawn to on this product packaging?”)